Skip to content

 PLAN YOUR TRIP…

 CHECK-IN – is after 2:00 the day of your arrival.
 Please call 406 572-3396 in the summer and 406 572-3366 in the spring and fall a few days ahead to make arrangements for check in.
+If riding the afternoon of your arrival, contact us for an early check in.

 CHECK-OUT – Check-out is by 11:00 on your departure date.